Sister Anne Marie Joshua prays the rosary after mass at St. Joseph’s Catholic Church in Bowling Green on Friday, Feb. 14, 2025.

 Sister Anne Marie Joshua goes to pick up food to deliver from Feeding America at Lampkin Park in Bowling Green on Wednesday, March 26, 2025.
 Joshua explained that she usually delivers food to 70-80 families a month.
 Most of the families are refugees but some are just people Joshua has encountered that need help.
 “I grew up in Africa,” Joshua said.
 “I know how hard it is sometimes for people to have enough food to eat.
 Since I came to Bowling Green, one of the things I love doing so much is making sure that children have food.”

-If she’s not in her quaint office in the International Center of Kentucky, she’s working in the community assisting refugees at the hospital, at doctor's appointments or in their homes.
-Additionally, Joshua seeks to help those facing food insecurity as much as she can.
+If she’s not in her quaint office in the International Center of Kentucky, she’s working in the community assisting refugees at hospitals, doctors' appointments, in their homes and trying to find sometimes desperate people food.

-Once a month, Joshua drives around the Bowling Green area, delivering food from the non-profit Feeding America to those who need it.
-In March, Joshua estimates that she usually delivers food to around 70-80 households a month.
-According to Joshua, at one point, she was assisting about 150 families with food.
+Once a month, Joshua drives throughout the Bowling Green area, delivering food from the non-profit Feeding America.
+In a typical month, Joshua estimates that she delivers food to 70 to 80 households a month.
+Joshua said that, at one point, she was assisting about 150 families with food.

 Sister Anne Marie Joshua says the Lord’s Prayer under a statue of Mary during mass at Holy Spirit Catholic Church before serving as a Eucharistic Minister on Sunday, March 23, 2025.
 Eucharistic Ministers are appointed by Catholic priests to administer communion.